newmight2015/MPOS/README.md

 Requirements
 ============

-This setup has been tested on Ubuntu 12.04, Ubuntu 13.04 and CentOS.
+MPOS has been tested on the following  operating systems - Debian, Ubuntu 12.04, Ubuntu 13.04 and CentOS.
-It should also work on any related distribution (RHEL, Debian).

-Be aware that `MPOS` is **only** for pooled mining.
-Solo mining is not supported.
-They will never match an upstream share, solo miners do not create any shares, only blocks.
+Be aware that `MPOS` is **only** for pooled mining and solo mining is not supported.

 * 64-bit system
  * Otherwise some coins will display wrong network hashrates